Spanish illumination of the Early Middle Ages: Visigothic manuscripts

 Libellus orationum, Chapter Library of Verona, wind rose, f.3r.

 The Visigothic culture corresponds to the period between the arrival of the Germanic people in the Iberian Peninsula during the 5th and the fall of the Visigothic kingdom in 711.
 This culture is not so much that of the Germanic invaders as that of Hispano-Roman Spain, which continued and even fully flourished during this period.
 Numerous manuscripts are produced during this period, in several centers such as Mérida, Toledo, Zaragoza, or Seville.
 It is in this last city that the most famous intellectual of the time, Isidore of Seville, author of the Etymologies, is located.
-However, a single figurative decoration is preserved in a manuscript from this period.
+However, a single figurative decoration is preserved in a manuscript from this period, the Verona Orational.
 It is a wind rose present in a collection of prayers now in the chapter library of the cathedral of Verona but originally from Tarragona.
 This decoration is inspired by an ancient motif here Christianized by the presence of the cross.
 The other illuminations of Visigothic manuscripts still preserved are limited to small sometimes colored initials.
 For the rest, one can only guess the type of decorations that could exist based on manuscripts copied from Visigothic models.
 The most visible influence on manuscripts of the following periods is especially present in the writing: the Visigothic minuscule, created at this time, continues to be used in Spanish monastic scriptoria until the 12th.